The Richard Bey Show: Cancelation

-Bey claimed his TV show was cancelled in December 1996 not due to ratings, but as a direct result of doing a program the previous day with Gennifer Flowers, discussing her sexual relationship with then-President Bill Clinton.
+Bey claimed his TV show was canceled in December 1996 not due to ratings, but as a direct result of doing a program the previous day with Gennifer Flowers, discussing her sexual relationship with then-President Bill Clinton.
+However, in a report by the New York Daily News from approximately a month before the show was cancelled outright, Bey had been losing significant ground in the ratings and his show had already been dropped by nineteen of the stations that were airing it.
+Bey claimed that the show had beat The Oprah Winfrey Show in ratings on some days in a few markets.